 Measuring a Product’s Usability with SUS

-The System Usability Scale, also known as SUS, is a simple 10-item questionnaire designed to measure people’s perceptions of usability.
+The System Usability Scale (SUS) is a 10-item questionnaire designed to measure people’s perceptions of usability.
+It provides a quick and reliable way to measure how easy your software is to use.

-Although originally created to administer after usability tests on some of the first software applications 25 years ago, it’s now commonly used for all sorts of products, including hardware, websites, cell phones, and other physical products.
+Although originally created ton some of the first software applications, it’s now commonly used for all sorts of products, including hardware, websites, cell phones, and other physical products.
+SUS is ideal for customer experience teams looking for a simple yet effective tool.

 Who Should Use the SUS Scale